William Allen White: Sage of Emporia

 The last quarter century of White's life was spent as an unofficial national spokesman for Middle America.
 This led President Franklin Roosevelt to ask White to help generate public support for the Allies before America's entry into World War II.
 In 1940 White was fundamental in the formation of the Committee to Defend America by Aiding the Allies, sometimes known as the White Committee.
-He resigned on 3 Jan.
-1941, writing to a newspaper columnist that "In our New York and Washington chapters we have a bunch of war mongers and under our organization we have no way to oust them and I just can't remain at the head of an organization that is being used by those chapter to ghost dance for war."
+He resigned on January 3, 1941, writing to a newspaper columnist that "In our New York and Washington chapters we have a bunch of war mongers and under our organization we have no way to oust them and I just can't remain at the head of an organization that is being used by those chapters to ghost dance for war."

 Sometimes referred to as the Sage of Emporia, he continued to write editorials for the Gazette until his death in 1944.
-He was also a founding editor of the Book of the Month Club along with longtime friend Dorothy Canfield.
+He was also a founding editor of the Book of the Month Club, along with longtime friend Dorothy Canfield.

 Family

 White married Sallie Lindsay in 1893.
 They had two children, William Lindsay, born in 1900, and Mary Katherine, born in 1904.
-Mary died in a 1921 horse-riding accident, prompting her father to publish a famous eulogy, "Mary White," on May 17, 1921.
+Mary died in a 1921 horseback-riding accident, prompting her father to publish a famous eulogy, "Mary White," on May 17, 1921.

 White visited six of the seven continents at least once in his long life.
 Due to his fame and success, he received 10 honorary degrees from universities, including one from Harvard.

 White taught his son William L. the importance of journalism, and after his death, William L. took charge of the Gazette and continued its local success; after he died, his wife Kathrine ran it.
-Their daughter Barbara and her husband, David Walker, took it over much as William had earlier, and today the paper remains family-run, currently headed by Willian Allen White's great-grandson, Christopher White Walker.
+Their daughter Barbara and her husband, David Walker, took it over much as William had earlier, and today the paper remains family-run, currently headed by William Allen White's great-grandson, Christopher White Walker.

-White and the Two Roosevelts
+White and the two Roosevelts

 White developed a friendship with President Theodore Roosevelt in the 1890s that lasted until Roosevelt's death in 1919.
 Roosevelt spent several nights at White's Wight and Wight-designed home, Red Rocks, during trips across the United States.
 White was to say later, "Roosevelt bit me and I went mad."
 Later, White supported much of the New Deal, but voted against Franklin D. Roosevelt every time.